tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 $(B2, G1, G2)$
 $(B3, G1, G2)$

 From this list, the number of combinations where 'B' is the majority can then be tallied.
-In this case there are $7$ combinations where 'B' is the majority.
+In this case, there are $7$ combinations where 'B' is the majority.
 Thus, from the $10$ combinations, there are $7$ combinations where there is a majority of bad nodes.
-Therefore, the quoient of $7$ and $10$, is the probability, $0.7$.
+Therefore, the quotient of $7$ and $10$, is the probability, $0.7$.

 This method is limited in calculating the probability where the variables are large e.g. if the same question was posed, but the one had to now calculate the probability of selecting a majority of bad nodes from a total of 100 nodes, with a committee size is $60$, $60$ bade nodes and $40$ good nodes, the number of combinations where bad and good nodes can be chosen is $1,27E+28$

 ##### Hypergeometric Distribution

-With regards to hypergeometric distribution, a committee of nodes were drawn from the total nodesn without replacement; i.e. nodes are drawn simultatenously, the intention of the node is distinguished and not returned to the total nodes.
+With regards to hypergeometric distribution, a committee of nodes was drawn from the total nodes without replacement; i.e., nodes are drawn simultaneously, the intention of the node is distinguished and not returned to the total nodes.

 Using the same example from above,

-What is the probability of drawing 3 red cards from a standard deck of 52 cards if you draw 5 cards from the deck?
+What is the probability of drawing three red cards from a standard deck of 52 cards if you draw five cards from the deck?
 There are 26 red cards.

 - $N$ = 52
 - $n$ = 5